g0tmk/g0tmk.github.io/content/posts/deploy-static-website-hugo/index.md

     hiddenInSingle: false
 ---

-This site is generated using [Hugo](https://gohugo.io/).
+This site is generated using [Hugo][hugo].
 Configuration is done using yaml and posts are markdown files.
 Very simple and easy to track in git.

 ## Create a blank site